 How Fast Should the Economy Grow?

-The healthy GDP growth rate is one that is sustainable so that the economy stays in the expansion phase of the business cycle as long as possible.
-GDP is the nation's gross domestic product.
-That's the entire economic output for the past year.
+The healthy gross domestic product growth rate is one that is sustainable so that the economy stays in the expansion phase of the business cycle as long as possible.
+Gross domestic product is the nation's entire economic output for the past year.
 The GDP growth rate is how much more the economy produced than in the previous quarter.
-The ideal rate is between 2-3 percent.
+The ideal rate is between 2 and 3 percent.

-You'd think the more growth, the better.
+You'd think the more growth, the better off the economy would be.
 But a healthy GDP growth rate is like a body temperature of 98.6 degrees.
-Obviously, if your temperature is lower than the ideal, you know you're sick.
+If your temperature is lower than the ideal, you know you're sick.
 If it's too low, you're near death.
-But a higher temperature can also mean you're sick.
-If it's over 100, you have a fever.
+A higher temperature can also mean you're sick.
+If it's over 100 degrees, you have a fever.
 If it's above 104 degrees for any period, you're deathly ill.

-If the economy grows too slowly, or even contracts, it's obviously not healthy.
-But, if it grows too fast, that's not ideal, either.
-In fact, if GDP growth starts spiking above 4 percent for several quarters, it usually means there is an asset bubble.
+If the economy grows too slowly, or even contracts, it's not healthy.
+If it grows too fast, that's not ideal either.
+If GDP growth starts spiking above 4 percent for several quarters, it means there is an asset bubble.
 In the business cycle, the phase that follows expansion is the peak.

-If nothing is done, the economy will go into a recession.
-That's because when the economy grows too fast, it overheats.
+If nothing is done, the economy will go into recession.
+When the economy grows too fast it overheats.
 There's too much money chasing too few real growth opportunities.
 Investors start putting excess money into mediocre investments.
 When they lose money, they panic.
 They start selling, causing more investments to lose money.
 It doesn't end until prices are low enough to stop the madness and attract investors again.

-In 1999-2000, there was irrational exuberance around high technology stocks.
+In 1999 and 2000, there was irrational exuberance around high technology stocks.
 By 1999, U.S. GDP growth was 5.1 percent in the third quarter and a whopping 7.1 percent in the fourth quarter.
-In 2005-2006, the asset bubble was in housing.
-The economy grew 4.3 percent in the first quarter of 2005, and 4.9 percent in the first quarter of 2006.
+In 2005 and 2006, the asset bubble was in housing.
+The economy grew 4.3 percent in the first quarter of 2005 and 4.9 percent in the first quarter of 2006.
 During both bubbles, GDP growth spiked above 3 percent for several quarters in a row.

 Once the bubble bursts, the economy enters the contraction phase of the business cycle.
-GDP growth usually falls off sharply and goes into negative territory, which signals a recession.
-During 2008-2009, U.S. GDP contracted in five quarters.
-Between 2000-2002, it only rose above 2 percent in one quarter and shrank in two quarters.
+GDP growth falls off sharply and goes into negative territory, which signals a recession.
+During 2008 and 2009, U.S. GDP contracted in five quarters.
+Between 2000 and 2002, it only rose above 2 percent in one quarter and shrank in two quarters.